acbrent25/MusicList/README.md

 # MusicList
-An app to track musci
+An app to track music